INSA-5ISS-safe-city-for-cyclists/android-app/SPECIFICATIONS.md

 ## ESP connection

-[] Connect to the ESP in BLE
+[x] Connect to the ESP in BLE
-[] Receive object detection messages in BLE from ESP [] If gps active, store reports in database
+[x] Receive object detection messages in BLE from ESP [] If gps active, store reports in database
 [] If gps not active, discard reports
-[] Update map when updating the database
+[x] Update map when updating the database
 [] Warning pop-up when connecting BLE but GPS inactive

 ## Local reports

-[] Fetch classification criteria from server on start [] Use fetched classification to display relevant reports on the map [x] Show local reports in a different color from others [x] Show button to upload reports
+[x] Fetch classification criteria from server on start [x] Use fetched classification to display relevant reports on the map [x] Show local reports in a different color from others [x] Show button to upload reports
 [x] Show recap modal with the list of reports to upload [x] Clicking on a report in the list will lower the modal and select the report on the map [x] Allow removing selected local report
-[] Remove uploaded reports database
-[] Remove non-dangerous reports (2 weeks) on start
+[] Remove old non-dangerous or uploaded reports (2 weeks) on start